-A new rule has been put in place by FDEP for the Management Practices for Wipes, Rags, and Shop Towels that are only contaminated with Excluded Solvents.
+\A new rule has been put in place by FDEP for the Management Practices for Wipes, Rags, and Shop Towels that are only contaminated with Excluded Solvents.
 This rule provides another disposal option for wipes, rags, and towels that meet the conditions for exclusion.
 For more information on this rule, and a list of the solvents, please refer to the handout provided.

 - 8. Absorbent Material: Absorbent materials are needed when spills occur.
 The types and amounts of spilled material will determine how you need to dispose of the absorbent material used.
 As a general rule: use absorbent materials for oil spills only, or for emergency situations where nothing else is available.
 Heat-treated peat moss is the preferred absorbent if this material is going to the county incinerator WTE.
-Do not use absorbents for spills involving gasoline, diesel, antifreeze, battery acid, etc. Use rags provided by your rag service for small spills, drips, and/or dribbles.
+Do not use absorbents for spills involving gasoline, diesel, antifreeze, battery acid, etc. Use rags provided by your rag service for small spills, drips and/or dribbles.
 Absorbents will not change the fact that a spilled hazardous substance is a hazardous waste, and must be disposed of accordingly.
 Heat-treated peat moss and other absorbents should be used for large spills and/or emergency spills.
 The substance being absorbed will dictate disposal requirements.
 If you have further questions about this waste, please call to verify proper disposal. - 9.
 Air Conditioning Repair: The procedure for this type of operation depends on the type of machine you have.
 A system that captures, recycles, and places the Freon back into the system being serviced is preferable to a system that merely catches Freon and places it into a container for shipment off site.
-A logbook should be kept on amounts of Freon reclaimed and used to charge machines.
-A total account of all Freon bought, charged into systems, and reclaimed should be a part of your everyday best management practices.
 Do not discharge Freon to the atmosphere.
-If your current system is being upgraded, be sure to recycle any mercury thermostats that are replaced.
 Make sure your equipment is registered with the Florida Department of Environmental Protection (FDEP) and the employee has the proper training to perform the work (ASE Certified).
 All associated paperwork for this operation must be kept on site.
-Any records pertaining to reclamation and disposal need to be kept on site for a minimum of three years.

-10. Waste Fuel Filters: These types of filters can include in-line gasoline and/or diesel filters, fuel/water separator filters, and fuel dispenser filters.
+Any records pertaining to reclamation and disposal need to be kept for a three-year minimum. - 10.
+Waste Fuel Filters: These types of filters can include in-line gasoline and/or diesel filters, fuel/water separator filters, and fuel dispenser filters.
 Limited options are available to you for disposing of this type of waste.
 The filters can be drained of all free flowing fuel and placed in a container that is properly marked and has a tight fitting lid to keep fumes from escaping.
 If your facility generates small numbers of these filters, you can dispose of them in the same container as your used oil filters.
-If you generate large numbers of fuel filters, store them separately in a drum with a tight fitting lid to minimize the threat of explosion.
+If you generate large numbers of fuel filters, store them separately in a drum with a tight-fitting lid to minimize the threat of explosion.
 Drain all residues from filters.
 Residues from fuel filters can be disposed of in your used oil, as long as the used oil is being recycled, and does not change the ignitability characteristic of the mixture (Fed.
 Reg., Vol. 50, No.280, Nov., 29, 1985, p.49179).